 5. If, after the arbitrator issues the award, either party files a motion with the arbitrator for reconsideration, the moving party will bear the expenses of the arbitrator.

 30.4 Article 30, in its entirety, shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees.
 Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and Employer policy.
-Should the Federal Title IX regulations change substantially, either Party may request to open discussions regarding Article 30.5.
+Should the Federal Title IX regulations change substantially, either Party may request to open discussions regarding this Section.

 Article 31 Legal Defense